Mangsho Bhuna-Thick and Saucy Bengali Beef Curry

 1. Heat olive oil on medium heat in a pot and add in the whole spices (bay leaves, cinnamon, and cardamoms)

 2. Add minced garlic and turn the heat to low.
-Cook until golden brown
+Cook until golden brown, careful not to burn the garlic

-3. Immediately add the onions.
-Salt and mix well, then cover and cook on low heat until golden brown-about an hour-mixing occasionally
+3. Immediately add the onions along with salt and mix well, then cover and cook on low heat until golden brown-about 20-30 minutes—mixing occasionally to prevent burning

-4. Add spices (turmeric, red chili powder, coriander powder, cumin powder) and ginger .
-Mix and toast until oil separates from the mixture
+4. Add spices (turmeric, red chili powder, coriander powder, cumin powder) and fresh ginger .
+Mix and toast the spices until the oil separates from the mixture

 5. Add beef and mix well.
-Cover and cover on low.
-The beef will it’s release it’s juices.
-Continue cooking on low until the beef is tender and the juices are cooked off (2-3 hours).
-You may need to add splashes of water
+Cover and cook on low.
+The beef will release its juices.
+Continue cooking on low until the beef is tender and the juices released are cooked off (2-3 hours).
+You may need to add splashes of water to prevent burning

 6. Garnish with cilantro and—optionally—Thai chilis sliced down the middle.
 Serve with fluffy white rice and enjoy!